KelvinFkr2015/acme_processflow/source/installation.rst

     conda env create -f env.yml --yes
     source activate workflow

+If you already have an environment named "workflow," simply open the env.yml in an editor and change the first line to whatever name you like

 If you already have an installation and want to upgrade, first source your environment and then run:

 .. code-block:: bash